 Provide a contemporary and iconic entry to the park, which will also incorporate a new viewing platform with seating to encourage the observation of local wildlife.

-The proposed works are to occur within the southern section of Centennial Park, along Alison Road.
+The proposed works occurred within the southern section of Centennial Park, along Alison Road.
 The work site is situated over and on either side of the bank of Kensington Ponds.
 The proposed work area is shown in Figure 1, below.

 Visitors to Centennial Parklands who pause to look around the Kensington Ponds area are most likely to observe water birds including Black swans, Pacific Black Ducks, and Cormorants, as well as eels and turtles.